Cute-Test/cute-test.github.io/_guides/cute-eclipse-plugin-guide.markdown

 ![Include Boost](/img/guides/20161110_include_boost.png "Include Boost")

 # TDD Support
+<a name="tddsupport"></a>

 The CUTE plug-in supports the user in creating and running unit tests for C++.
 Additionally, it provides decent support for Test Driven Development.

-## Introduction

 When following Test Driven Development, the unit tests are written before the implementation.
 While writing the test cases, much semantic and syntactic information about the tested entities is specified.
 The CUTE plug-in coding assist supports the developer by generating the stubs as a framework for implementing the functionality.

 ## Features
+<a name="features"></a>

 * Creating Class Types
 * Creating Constructors